L4VM4T/L4VM4T/README.md

 ## 🌺 About Me

-My name is Laura, I graduated in Mathematical Sciences from Complutense University of Madrid and I have a deep passion for research in Quantum Computer Science.
-I embarked on this innovative field in January 2023, focusing on the paradigm of quantum annealing.
-My work has involved developing quantum algorithms and continuously improving their implementation, contributing to the advancement and practical application of these emerging technologies.
-In September 2024, I joined the Quantum Computing group at the Quantum Research Center in TII, Abu Dhabi.
-In October 2024, I began a Master's in Quantum Computing Technology at the Polytechnic University of Madrid.
+My name is Laura.
+I hold a degree in Mathematical Sciences from Complutense University of Madrid and am passionate about quantum computing research.
+I entered this field in January 2023 as a Quantum Algorithm Researcher at aQuantum (Madrid), specializing in quantum annealing and optimizing implementations for real-world applications.
+Since September 2024, I've been working as an Associate Researcher in the Quantum Hardware group at TII's Quantum Research Center (Abu Dhabi), focusing on quantum processor characterization and calibration, while simultaneously pursuing my Master's in Quantum Computing Technology at Polytechnic University of Madrid.

 ## 📚 Education and Experience